-The more you learn a business or field, the more prepared you are to offer a sustainable solution.
-In addition, realise that your solution may need an update if the business environment changes.
+The more you learn about a business or field, the more prepared you are to offer a sustainable solution.
+In addition, realize that your solution may need an update if the business environment changes.
 Be prepared for such updates.

 2. Avoid low-quality codes at all costs

 One of the reasons why we recommend that you learn coding in Kenya from experts is learning to write quality codes.
 Developers often run into the trap of writing poor codes because of time restrictions.
-You either underestimate the time required to complete a project or commit to many projects at the same time.
+You either underestimate the time required to complete a project or take too many projects at the same time.

 The result is poorly written codes that are hard to use while developing solutions.
 Companies often require that you hand over your code to their engineers or internal developers after a project.
 In this case, the developers will have a problem using your codes.

 Low-quality codes require a long debugging process.
-Do not assume that you will have time to go back to debug or fix issues with code.
+Do not assume that you will have time to go back to debug or fix issues with the code.
 Write quality codes from scratch even if it takes more time.
-You either spend time writing or in fixing issues.
+You spend either time writing or fixing issues.